-- take high quality photographs for orthodontic record - utilize a microcomputer and basic software for clinical management, orthodontic analysis and statistical analysis
+- 2. Attainment targets (Learning outcome) After complete this course the participant will competent to take high quality photographs for orthodontic record utilize a microcomputer and basic software for clinical management, orthodontic analysis and statistical analysis - 3.
+Course description and timetable